Your Retirement Money Prism

 1. Types of REITs: Diverse Opportunities in Real Estate

-Mortgage REITs provide financing for income-producing real estate by purchasing or originating mortgages and mortgage-backed securities.
+• Mortgage REITs (mREITs): Finance income-producing real estate through mortgages or mortgage-backed securities.

 2. The Power of Income Generation

-By law, REITs must distribute at least 90% of their taxable income to shareholders annually, resulting in competitive dividend yields.
-According to REIT industry data, average dividend yields typically range between 3-6%, often exceeding traditional stock market yields.
+REITs must distribute at least 90% of taxable income to shareholders.
+According to Nareit data, average dividend yields often range from 3–6%, frequently exceeding those of traditional equities.

 3. Tax Considerations and Benefits